 Cullen: Madison PRAXIS course instructor

-...high school, and college level mathematics in Wisconsin public schools and universities.
+...of experience teaching middle school, high school, and college level mathematics in Wisconsin public schools and universities.
 I have been a tutor, a classroom teacher, and a teaching assistant.
 I hold two Bachelor of Arts degrees, one in Mathematics from UW Madison and another in Mathematics Education from UW Stevens Point.
 I recently completed my Master of Science in Mathematics Education from UW Oshkosh.
-I am fascinated with mathematics and enjoy teaching and learning about this exciting subject!
+I am fascinated with mathematics and enjoy teaching and learning about...

 Education & Certification